Coin Flip Simulator

 Follow these steps:

 Historical Fact: Mathematician John Kerrich flipped a coin 10,000 times while held in a POW camp during WWII.
 His result?
-5,067 heads.
-The math holds even in the toughest conditions!
+5,067 heads — a deviation of just 0.67%.
+The math holds even in the toughest conditions.

 As an Amazon Associate, I earn from qualifying purchases.

-Data Source: Buffon's Coin Experiment / Bernoulli Trials • Public domain • Solo-developed with AI
+Data Source: Bernoulli Trials & Law of Large Numbers — Wikipedia • Public domain • Solo-developed with AI

 Lab Notes